kurator-org/kurator-akka/README.md

 Example actor and workflow
 --------------------------

 A *workflow* is a collection of actors configured to carry out some set of tasks.
-An *actor* is a software component that receives data either from outside the workflow, or from other actors within the same workflow.
+An *actor* is a software component that receives data either from outside the workflow, or from other actors within the same workflow; and either communicates the results of its computations to other actors, or saves the results outside the running workflow.
 Actors in **Kurator-Akka** may be implemented either in Java or in Python.
 Actors in a **Kurator-Akka** workflow run concurrently in different threads.

 ##### Java implementation of a Multiplier actor

-The Java class below defines a simple actor type for multiplying an integer by a configurable constant:
+The Java class below defines a simple actor for multiplying an integer by a configurable constant:

     import org.kurator.akka.AkkaActor;
     public class Multiplier extends AkkaActor {